tfogo/mongosh-snippets/README.md

 Only includes commands of type commandName
 <br />

-`txn(txnNumber)`
+`txn(txnNumber, lsid)`
-Only includes operations with transaction number equal to txnNumber
+Only includes operations with transaction number equal to txnNumber and lsid. lsid is the lsid.id UUID value in the oplog
 <br />

 `byID(id)`